michaeldacanay/codepath-android-prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+The majority of challenges were in the initial environment set up.

 ## License